How important is Big Data to Netflix and Amazon? Very.

 Netflix hardly stood on the by-lines, snatching up three anticipated titles before the festival had started: “Tallulah,” starring Ellen Page, “The Fundamentals of Caring” and “Under the Shadow.”
 Netflix was also responsible for the largest Sundance deal, driving up the bidding for Nate Parker’s “The Birth of a Nation,” which eventually got sold to Fox Searchlight for $17.5 million (Netflix was originally offering $20m but the producers decided to go for the more traditional distribution route.)
 Later in the year, Netflix’s expansion took another stride with the purchase of the action film “Bright,” at a $90m price tag, beating out Warner Bros for the rights after an extended bidding war.
 Following this summer’s highly anticipated “Suicide Squad,” “Bright” will team up director David Ayer and Will Smith again.
 It’ll have a limited theatrical release and appear on Netflix’s streaming platform.
 As it’ll only be having a limited theatrical run and be primarily available on SVOD, Netflix had to present the money upfront as the stars will not get income from residual ticket sales.
 “Bright” proved to be a major investment for Netflix, serving as its first advance into blockbuster feature films.
 Due to their Netflix’s heavy reliance on analytics to make financial decisions, it’s believable that Netflix used its large amount of in-house data to help close this deal.

-Data has proved instrumental into driving both digital players into the acquisitions market.
+Data has proved instrumental in driving both digital players into the acquisitions market.
 Being the two largest players in video OTT (Over-the-top content), they have the ability to shake how markets are bartering for films.
-Netflix and Amazon aren’t performing brinkmanship; instead they are willing to make calculated, data-backed decisions to acquire premium content in order to bring in more subscribers.
+Netflix and Amazon aren’t performing brinkmanship; instead, they are willing to make calculated, data-backed decisions to acquire premium content in order to bring in more subscribers.
 Ultimately, if they draw in more subscribers to their SVOD platforms and make higher quality shows and films.

 The Battle for your screen: New OTT players playing catch up.